durdufatih/react-series-frontend-mentor/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).This project is about confirmation popup that getting design file from frontendmentor that you can find in public folder like active-states and desktop-design.
+I didn't work pixcel perfect

 ## Available Scripts